Lithgow Main Street Restoration – Stage 2

 Stage 2 of the Lithgow Main Street Restoration Project.

-This project proposes to build on the works already completed in Stage 1 including the replacement of the section of footpath between Bridge Street and Eskbank Street.
-The Council has received the final design for the Main Street footpath upgrade and the tender for construction will be released in September 2024 for this section of footpath between Bridge to Eskbank Street.
+This project proposes to build on the works already completed in Stage 1.
+The scope of this phase of the project will include the replacement of the section of footpath between Bridge Street and Eskbank Street.
+The Council has received the final design for the Main Street footpath upgrade and the tender for construction was released in September 2024 for this section of footpath between Bridge to Eskbank Street.

 Project Timeline